-Additional centres function in Principovac (220 places), Adaševci (1000 places), and Šid municipality, close to the Croatian border.
+Additional centres operate in Principovac (200 places), Adaševci (1,000 places), and Šid municipality, close to the Croatian border.
 In 2022 at RC Principovci did not reach more than 250 people, while that number in 2023 varied from several dozen to 316.
 In September 2022, RC Adaševci accommodated 1,243 persons, but in the last quarter of the year, the numbers dropped to 195 persons, all accommodated in solid building outside the rubb halls.
-The drop-in number of residents mirrors that of general arrivals at that period.
-However, in 2023, RC Adaševci hosted several dozen to 929 foreign nationals in conditions which have been identical to those described by the NPM in the following chapter.
-RC Adasevci was closed in December 2023 and it remains like that until the conclusion of this report.
+1014 The drop-in number of residents mirrors that of general arrivals at that period.
+However, in 2023, RC Adaševci hosted several dozen to 929 foreign nationals.
+RC Adaševci has been closed since December 2023, while RC Šid has been closed since July 2024.
+RC Adaševci has been known for extremely overcrowding conditions, poor hygiene, lack of security and privacy and ill-treatment committed by the hands of employees towards residents.
+1015